 Here’s A Breakdown Of How Much It Might Cost To Treat Common Conditions.

 If your cat develops cancer, diabetes, chronic kidney disease, or another serious illness, you can expect to spend a lot of money on continuous treatment.
 Those expenses will be a way of life for a long time, presumably for the rest of your cat’s life.

 The big variable here is whether or not you have pet insurance.
 If you buy pet insurance for your cat early in life, your annual medical bills will probably be relatively low even with a serious condition at play.

 Pet insurance rates depend on how old your cat was when you took out a policy, where you live, your cat’s breed, and a variety of other factors.
 In general, it costs about $10-$20 a month to insure your cat for accidents and illnesses.
-Comprehensive wellness plans may cost $30 or more.
+Comprehensive wellness plans that include preventive care may cost $30 or more.

 $90 – $2,520/year

-The type of food you buy affects your lifetime costs in a number of ways.
+The type of cat food you buy affects your lifetime costs in a number of ways.